-Small details: zoom with fingers on the calendar, keyboard more useful to hold a key, and many others hidden in each application.
+- Small details: zoom with fingers on the calendar, keyboard more useful to hold a key, and many others hidden in each application.

-So in summary this has been a major upgrade, much more noticeable than those accounted for Froyo and Gingerbread.
+So in summary this was a major upgrade, rather more notorious than those assumed Froyo and Gingerbread.

-And now that I have put the long teeth, let's see how to install Ice Cream Sandwitch on our Galaxy S. Well, it's no more complicated than installing any third-ROM:
+And now that I have put the long teeth, see how to install Ice Cream Sandwitch in our Galaxy S. For it is no more complicated to install any other third-party ROM:

-This ROM is still experimental so we must keep in mind that something might stop working at some point (wifi, 3G, etc) could have lost data, etc. Always Make a backup of your apps with Titanium Backup and call / SMS with SMS backup .
-In fact I recommend that you use both no matter the ROM that you have installed programs.
+This ROM is still experimental, so we must consider that something may not work at some point (wifi, 3G, etc) might have lost data, etc. Always Make a backup of your applications with Titanium Backup and calls / SMS to SMS backup .
+In fact, I recommend that you use both matter the ROM that you have installed programs.

 The steps are:

-- We also need to be clear which particular model is our Galaxy S phone: i9000 is the international model, I9000B is the model of Latin America and some other countries, Captivate and Vibrant are two custom models US carriers.
-We can see what our model is, as we have done before entering the "Settings> About phone" menu on your phone.
+- We also need to be clear what particular model is our Galaxy S phone: i9000 is the international model, I9000B is the model of Latin America and some other countries, Captivate and Vibrant are two custom models US carrier.
+We can check which model is ours, as we have done before entering the "Settings> About Phone" menu on your phone.

-- Now we enter the Web of Onecosmic are those who have made this ROM Ice Cream Sandwitch on their own.
+- Now we enter the Group website Onecosmic are those who have made this ROM Ice Cream Sandwitch on their own.
 We chose our top model phone, and we will open a page where you can download the corresponding ROM.
 The link is labeled "Main ROM".
-For example today and for the i9000 the link called "ICS_4.0.3_r1-RC2.11-i9000.zip".
-This file should download it to your PC and then copy it to the phone via the USB cable, or download directly from the Android Web browser.
-Let one or the other, I recommend putting it at the root of the internal memory, ie, in "/ sdcard".
+For example today and for the i9000 link called "ICS_4.0.3_r1-RC2.11-i9000.zip".
+This file should download it to your PC and then copy it to the phone via the USB cable, or download it directly from the Web browser of Android.
+Do either, I recommend putting it in the root of the internal memory, that is, to "/ sdcard".